-- What did your customers do?
+What did your customers do?

 - When did they do it for the last time?

 - Why did they do it?
 What problems were/are to solve?

+- What else did they try?

-- ✓ Why didn't they try potential other options?
+- Why didn't they try potential other options?

-- ✓ What frustrations do they feel possibly?
+- Vhat frustrations do they feel possibly?